DHRI-Curriculum/Data-and-Ethics/lessons.md

 ```

 ![Screenshot of CSV cats file](/images/cats_CSV.png)

 This file is viewed on my VSCode with the extension `Excel Viewer`.
-To view on VSCode, [install the extension](https://marketplace.visualstudio.com/items?itemName=GrapeCity.gc-excelviewer) in VSCode, open the .csv, and then right click on the file and click `Open Preview`.
+To view in VSCode, [install the extension](https://marketplace.visualstudio.com/items?itemName=GrapeCity.gc-excelviewer) in VSCode, open the .csv, and then right click on the file and click `Open Preview`.
 You can also [download the CSV file](https://github.com/DHRI-Curriculum/data-literacies/blob/v2.0-di-edits/files/cats.csv) to open it in other viewers (e.g. Microsoft Excel, Notepad).
 To save the file onto your local computer, **right click** on `Raw` button (top right-hand corner of the data set) and click `Save Link As...` to save the file onto your local computer.

 ## The Importance of Using Open Data Formats